News & Updates

 I was fortunate enough to be given the chance to go back to Wuhan, China, the city I was born in, and visit the places that are part of who I am to this day.
 I traced back to my city, welfare home and the hospital where I was discovered.
 Going back to the very start of my life brought back many memories and images in my mind.

-I snapped back, and kept on walking up the long set of stairs until we finally reached a room with sleeping babies.
+I snapped back to the present, and kept on walking up the long set of stairs until we finally reached a room with sleeping babies.
 As we opened the heavy, glass doors, I had noticed -- in the corner of the room -- a container.
-It was pink, with broken pieces here and there.
-But the container was the same.
+It was pink, with broken pieces here and there, but the container was the same.
 Although the room had changed, there were bits and pieces that had been stored and remembered in my brain.
 I can’t help but think of what could have been.

 From what I can recall, I was loved, taken care of, and watched all the time.
 I was in good hands because the helpers had yearned to care for us all.
 Now the building was dark, silent, and cold.
 The atmosphere was not welcoming, or calming.
 There was an aroma of fear, and loss.
 I came to my senses as I did a 360 view of the space.
 Things were lifeless now.
 Children were not being adopted, people weren't visiting, and money was tight.